Virginia Theft Lawyer – Fairfax Financial Crime Attorney

+Virginia theft lawyer Jon Katz has been defending hundreds of people charged with larceny since 1991.
 Criminal court dockets regularly include theft and theft-related charges.
 Walk into any Target store, for instance, and behold the wall-to-wall surveillance cameras.
-Corporate America is clamping down on theft and working closely with law enforcement in the process.
+Corporate America is clamping down on larceny and working closely with law enforcement in the process.

 Beware using others’ credit cards and checks, even if they purport to authorize you to use them.

-Fortunately, numerous defenses exist in many theft cases, even for people whose hands are not clean.
+Fortunately, numerous defenses exist in many larceny cases, even for people whose hands are not clean.
 For instance, merely being in possession of allegedly stolen goods does not automatically meant that the goods were stolen or that the possessor knows that they were stolen.

 Too many theft and other criminal defendants react like deer caught in the headlights once accused, and spill the beans.
 Although no Constitutional rights apply when dealing with retail loss prevention officers, it remains critical to remember your right to remain silent and to refuse searches whether accused by store security or police.

-If video evidence might be beneficial to you in a theft case or any other case, it can be critical to get such evidence subpoenaed right away to avoid it being taped over, destroyed, or otherwise compromised.
-Even when the video evidence may not be favorable, it is better that you lawyer have the evidence to review if law enforcement and police are going to review and possibly use such evidence.
+If video evidence might be beneficial to you in a larceny case or any other case, it can be critical to get such evidence subpoenaed right away to avoid it being taped over, destroyed, or otherwise compromised.
+Even when the video evidence may not be favorable, it is better that you lawyer have the evidence to review if law enforcement and prosecutors are going to review and possibly use such evidence.

 Fairfax criminal lawyer Jonathan L. Katz pursues your best defense against theft, larceny, check fraud, embezzlement, and online theft prosecutions.
 Call 703-383-1100 for a free in-person meeting with Jon Katz about your court-pending prosecution.